gluwa/cc-next-query-builder/README.md

 ```

 ## 4. Building the query
-Depending on what your USC on CCNext requires, you can configure your query builder to add fields from the transaction where the available fields are
+Depending on what your Universal Smart Contract on USC testnet requires, you can configure your query builder to add fields from the transaction where the available fields are
 ``` js
 export enum QueryableFields {
   Type = 'type',